taimoorarshad43/PishPosh2/README.md

 # PishPosh (an e-commerce site)

 PishPosh is modeled after other popular e-commerce sites and is meant to show off what I've been learning as a Software Engineering student.
 Please enjoy and view the hosted version at this URL.
+This version is updated to have a React frontend.

 https://pishposh.onrender.com/